How water kiosks are providing jobs for local Kenyan women

 Helping build the capacity of the water utility

 Poor corporate governance at the water utility NAIVAWASS had led to key partners such as the regulator, the Water Sector Trust Fund and donors refusing to engage with it.
 In 2007, we started to help the utility improve its governance, and over time have brokered stronger relationships between the utility and national institutions, as well as with international funders.
 Currently NAIVAWASS is among the top-ranked utilities in good corporate governance in Kenya and is continuing to attract investment and improve commercial viability.

 Building small businesses in hygiene and sanitation

 WSUP has also worked with two non-profit organisations to develop hygiene products.
 These products include the re-use and sale of soap, and the production of sanitary pads targeted and available in schools and low-income communities.
 WSUP has helped to develop Business Plans and business approach and marketing for these organisations.

 Developing sanitation and hygiene for schools and communities

 We’re working with schools to improve sanitation and hygiene conditions for the pupils and teachers, and reaching out to the surrounding low-income communities.
 Our work includes improving rainwater harvesting and promoting handwashing with soap.
-We also support informal pit emptiers in developing safe faecal sludge collection and disposal services, finding suitable equipment and building good working relationships with government health officials.
+We also supported informal pit emptiers to develop safe faecal sludge collection and disposal services, find suitable equipment and build good working relationships with government health officials.

 Having worked with WSUP since 2009, I can attest to its commitment to working with institutions and utilities through building and strengthening capacities.
 As we speak, Nakuru is the only county in the country with a Public Health and Sanitation Act 2017, courtesy of the strong support (both technical and financial) from WSUP.